wendyelviragarcia/AMPER_Forensic/README.md

 A folder with all the AMPER pitch files (txt in St) that you use as db.
 Your files must be in '../DBase_Amper_Forensic'

 ### Output
-Simmilarity matrix and best candidate.
+Simmilarity matrices and best candidate.
+Results are saved at: 'resultsForensic/'